waijean/company_default/README.md

 %load_ext nb_black
 ```

-#### io
+#### input/output (io)

+To set up the io, create a data folder in the root directory,
+which should have the following structure:

+- data/
+    - input/
+        - train.csv
+        - test.csv
+    - output/

-Set the *input* and *output* directories in **conf/parameters.yaml**.
-The input directory contains train.csv and test.csv,
+The input folder contains train.csv and test.csv,
-while the output directory will have the pipeline output.
+while the output folder will have the pipeline output.

 | Tables   | Description |
 |:-------- |:----------- |
 | train.csv|  Labelled dataset used to train the model |
 | test.csv |  Unlablled dataset to make prediciton for |

-Each developer should have their own copy of **conf/parameters.yaml** so don't commit this file to Git.